ThePansmith/CABIN/readme.md

 [Youtube Video](https://www.youtube.com/watch?v=z8kaZgumX38)

-If you are here to make a PR to the Compatibilty Script, its [here](https://github.com/ThePansmith/CABIN/blob/main/overrides/kubejs/server_scripts/compatibility.js).
+If you are here to make a PR to the Compatibilty Scripts, they are [here](https://github.com/ThePansmith/CABIN/tree/main/overrides/kubejs/server_scripts/server_compatability).